sap-tutorials/sap-build-process-automation/tutorials/spa-office-integration-agent/spa-office-integration-agent.md

 - How to use Microsoft 365 Cloud Office SDK Activities

 ## Intro
 After completing this tutorial, you will be able to search for an Excel file on SharePoint or OneDrive, download it and store it on your local machine, read Excel data for a given range and send an email via Outlook with the new Excel file as an attachment.

 ---

 ### Check authentication and set up your agent

 First you will have to check if the external authentication to access Microsoft services is enabled.
 Otherwise some activities will not be available.

 1. Navigate to SAP Build Lobby.
 Choose **Settings > External Authentication**.

-    > If the External Authentication for Office 365 is not listed, contact your company administrator to set it up.
+    > If the External Authentication for Office 365 is not listed, contact your company administrator to set it up by following [Help Portal instructions](https://help.sap.com/docs/intelligent-robotic-process-automation/factory-user-guide/create-external-authentication?q=External%20Authentication).

 2. Open Desktop Agent.
 Once you are connected to the tenant, choose **Settings > External Authentication**.